 Mr. Robert (R.B.C.)
-Noorduyn founded Noorduyn Aircraft Limited in 1933.
-A Dutch immigrant to Canada, Mr. Noorduyn who had spent several years working for Fokker Aircraft in Europe and in the USA came to Canada with the vision of creating a new aircraft adapted to the harsh environments of western and northern Canada where new air routes were being opened for exploration.
+Norduyn founded Norduyn Aircraft Limited in 1933.
+A Dutch immigrant to Canada, Mr. Norduyn who had spent several years working for Fokker Aircraft in Europe and in the USA came to Canada with the vision of creating a new aircraft adapted to the harsh environments of western and northern Canada where new air routes were being opened for exploration.

 Out of this emerging need for a robust freighter aircraft, the Norseman was born in 1935.
 The fuselage structure was of all-welded steel tubing, a technique that was innovative and a bit controversial at that time.

 During the later 1930’s Norduyn-built Norseman aircraft began to appear in the Northwest Territories, Northern Quebec and Ontario, wherever pioneers were breaking open new frontiers by air.
 The Norseman soon proved itself to be the air freighter by excellence.